edwinm/memoize-cache-decorator/README.md

 	commentsUpdated() {
 		// The next time getComments() is called, comments will
-		// be fetched from the server.
+		// be fetched from the server again. clearFunction(this.getComments);
-		clear(this.getComments);
 	}
 }
 ```